pamu/nearby/README.md

 - Main parses input lines into connections and queries.

+- Connections are used by query handler to answer queries.

-- Connections are passed for processing to query handler.
-Then, queries are passed to QueryHandler which returns results.
+- Queries are also passed to query handler for results.

 ##### QueryHandler